Genoa

 Alternatively, you can use the funicular and the public elevators to reach the upper city.
 You can find the elevators in various areas around the city connecting the lower part of Genoa to the upper one with access from 06:00 in the morning until late in the evening.

 Moreover, thanks to the Navebus, you can enjoy a beautiful view of the city from the sea.
-The service connects the area of Pegli with the Old Port in less than 30 minutes and the ticket cost is €4.
+The service connects the area of Pegli with the Old Port in about 35 minutes and the ticket cost is €5.

 The Castelletto lift and its beautiful panoramic terrace

-Where to book Genoa ferry tickets online
+Book Genoa ferry tickets online